brianshih1/mini-async-runtime/mdbook/src/executor/pinned-threads.md

 # Thread Pinning

-Our goal is to build a crate that enables developers to build a `thread-per-core` system.
-So far our executor runs on whichever core the thread that created the executor runs on.
-Since the OS can schedule multiple threads to run on that core, we currently don't support `thread-per-core` systems.
-Let's fix that!
+Thread-per-core is a programming paradigm in which developers are not allowed to spawn new threads to run tasks.
+Instead, each core only runs a single thread.
+This is to avoid expensive context switches and avoid using synchronization primitives such as locks.
+Check out this excellent [blog](https://www.datadoghq.com/blog/engineering/introducing-glommio/) by Glommio to explain the benefits of the thread-per-core archicture.

 ### API

-In this section, we will enable the developer to create a `LocalExecutor` that runs on a particular CPU with the `LocalExecutorBuilder`.
-In this code snippet below, we create an executor that only runs on `Cpu 0`.
+In this section, we will enable the developer to create a `LocalExecutor` that only runs on a particular CPU.
+In this code snippet below, we create an executor that only runs on `Cpu 0` with the help of the `LocalExecutorBuilder`.

 ```rust
 // The LocalExecutor will now only run on Cpu 0